Meet the Parent Plaintiffs of Wright v. New York

 Lack of Control

-Teachers who received multiple “unsatisfactory” ratings, missed entire weeks of work, or even physically abused students can remain in the classroom over the objections of their schools.
+Teachers who failed to receive a satisfactory rating, missed entire weeks of work, or even physically abused students can remain in the classroom over the objections of their schools.

-To make matters worse, New York’s laws also make it illegal for schools to keep their best teachers when layoffs become necessary.
+To make matters worse, New York’s antiquated laws make it illegal for schools to keep their best teachers when layoffs become necessary.
 The state requires a quality-blind approach to layoffs that considers only years of service - and completely ignores job performance.
-This means that during tough economic times, schools are forced to cut some of their best teachers even as they keep ineffective teachers who happen to have worked in the district for a few more years.
+This means that during tough economic times, schools are forced to cut some of their best teachers even as they keep ineffective teachers who happen to have worked in the district longer.

 A great education starts with great teaching.
 Decades of research have proven that teachers have a greater impact on student learning than any other factor a school can control.
 In fact, even one year with a great teacher can transform students’ lives, giving them a better chance to graduate from college and earn a higher salary, and making them less likely to become teenage parents.
 The key to giving New York’s students the education they deserve is putting the best possible teachers in every classroom.